edwinlzs/chainflow-docs/src/content/docs/api/functions/link.md

 • **source**: `SourceNode`

-the source node that will provide the value for a input.
+the source node that will provide the value for an input.

 • **callback?**: (`val`) => `any`

 an optional function that is called on the source source value.

-## Returns
+### Returns

 `void`

-## Source
+### Source

-core/utils/link.d.ts:9
+core/utils/link.d.ts:25

 ***